mast8461/bastion_login/README.md

 # bastion_login
 This is a bash script that makes it easy to log into the next gen bastion servers for service net troubleshooting.
-This will move your current ~/.ssh/config file to ~/.ssh/config.bak and create a new one.
-It will also create an alias named 'bastion' in your ~/.bashrc.
+If you have an ssh config file, this will move it to ~/.ssh/config.bak1 and create a new one.
 To install 'chmod +744' on bastion_login_setup.sh and execute.
 Usage:
 'bastion' will log you into the dfw bastion.